-8. Education on PrEP and PEP for All Sex Workers and Simplified Access
+8. Information on PrEP and PEP for all sex workers and simplified access

 2. Education about PrEP must not lead to increased pressure on sex workers to offer sex without a condom.
-To prevent this, the association “PrEP = sex without a condom” must be countered with education.
-PrEP should not be offered as an alternative to condoms, but as an additional protective measure.
+To prevent this, the association “PrEP = sex without a condom” must be countered.
+PrEP should not be presented as an alternative to condoms, but as an additional protective measure.

 3. Access to PrEP must be made much easier for sex workers: